 There are only three ingredients in this delicious, healthy Paleo Butternut Squash Soup!
-And it is grain, gluten and dairy free!
+And it is Whole30, grain, gluten, and dairy-free!

 Making Your Paleo Butternut Squash Soup-

 ‘Tis the season for butternut squash.
 I can usually find great sale prices on butternut squash in the fall.
 Combine that with fall being a great season for soup as the days and evenings get chillier and it’s a win-win.

 How To Cut Your Butternut Squash:

 Prepping the butternut squash is not hard, but you do have to cut it in half, which can be awkward.
 I wash and dry mine, place it on a kitchen towel for leverage, and then using a sharp knife, carefully slice it lengthwise.
 Once cut in half, remove the seeds.
 Then I sprinkle each side with some sea salt and place them cut side down (flesh) on a baking sheet lined with parchment paper.
 Bake at 400 degrees F. for about 45 minutes or until tender when pricked with a knife.
 When I notice the outer “skin” starting to have brownish spots, I know it is done.
 Here is an alternate method for cutting and roasting your butternut squash.